jamieden/dsame3/README.md

 ** The only available language options so far are English (EN) and Spanish (SP).
 The program defaults to English.

 *** These models are originally from [guillamekln](https://huggingface.co/guillaumekln).
-Because of file size limits, the "model.bin" file had to be compressed into a zip file.
-Please make sure to extract the model.bin file from the "Model/large-v2/model.zip" file and then delete the zip file.
+Because of file size limits, the "model.bin" file for "Model/large-v2" is missing.
+Please download it from [here](https://huggingface.co/guillaumekln/faster-whisper-large-v2/resolve/main/model.bin) and move it to "Model/large-v2".

 ###Usage